-A few weeks ago, I learned that making my eyes look younger wasn’t going to be as easy an injection of pixie dust at lunch time.
+A while back, I learned that making my eyes look younger wasn’t going to be as easy an injection of pixie dust at lunch time.

 My upper lids are holding up just fine, and Botox softened my crow’s feet.
 But my lower lids with their crepey skin and nascent bags that ebb and flow with the rhythm of my salt intake, are presenting more of a dilemma.

 After consulting with two well-regarded cosmetic dermatologists, I got two very different opinions.
 One thought the best course of action was a fractional CO2 laser with some filler in my mid face (yes the mid face) to rejuvenate the eyes.
 While the other prioritized Restylane to push the fat pad back in, but didn’t think I had enough wrinkles to justify the fractional CO2.

 If not a silver bullet, maybe a silver scalpel?

 To find out, I visited New York board certified cosmetic plastic surgeon, Dr. Haideh Hirmand.
 If the name sounds familiar it’s because she’s the surgeon responsible for the remarkable transformation of Ally Wentworth’s lower eye lids, which Wentworth then went onto video blog about for the better of woman-kind everywhere.

 Walking into Dr. Hirmand’s Park Avenue office is like entering a luxurious vanilla colored cloud.
 I’m met by a team of assistants with complexions so flawless, it only further convinces me there are secrets within these walls that must be unlocked.
 The exam room is more like a scrupulously clean Four Seasons than a run of the mill doctor’s office.

 I curse myself for not wearing the good bra when asked to slip into an exam gown.
 Fortunately, Dr. Hirmand is as down to earth as her office is posh, (even though I’m pretty sure she floated into the room).